 The Health Foundation’s Advancing Applied Analytics programme aims to improve analytical capability in support of health and care services.

-In the third round of this programme we have £750,000 of funding to support up to 12 good quality projects that:
+In the fourth round of this programme we have £750,000 of funding to support up to 12 good quality projects that:

 - improve analytical capability and can show how this will support better care in the future

 - are led by a local/regional NHS or social care provider or commissioning organisation including local authorities, though partnerships with other groups and sectors are welcome